Wallaby111/Rust-Dice-Roller/README.md

-A project to rewrite my dice rolling program in rust.
+A CLI dice rolling simulator written in Rust.

-Hopefully it'll be more efficient and possibly have more functionality.
+This is made with TTRPGs like D&D in mind, but it should work with most situations where a series of random numbers is needed.

-For usage use `roll help`
+For usage `--help`